emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 In place of GHASH {{GCM}}, GCM-SST uses the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which yields more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another, as shown in {{RFC8452}}.
 The subkeys H and H<sub>2</sub> are field elements used as POLYVAL inputs, while the subkey M is used for the final masking of the tag.

 Both the encryption and decryption functions are defined only on inputs comprising a whole number of bytes.
-Figures illustrating the GCM-SST encryption and decryption functions can be found in {{Campagna}}, {{Inoue}}, and {{Naito}}.
+Figures illustrating the GCM-SST encryption and decryption functions can be found in {{Campagna}}.

 For every computational procedure specified in this document, a conforming implementation MAY replace the given steps with any mathematically equivalent steps, provided the output is correct for every valid input.